Hagia Sophia Tour: From Past To Present

 Now a museum, but a building that stands as a religious journal to centuries of time and a witness to many wars.
 This impressive building is so large that the Empire State Building could actually fit underneath its massive dome.
 Once a church, later a mosque, and now a museum in Turkey.
 Over the Centuries it has been influenced mostly by both Ottoman and Byzantine influences and perfectly projects this onto those who enter its walls.
+Let me take you on a virtual Hagia Sophia Tour, and give you a brief summary of the old Hagia Sophia to the Hagia Sophia today.

 With both gold Christian Mosaics that have been uncovered, and central Islamic spiritual messages that adorn the walls; it made me sad in a way, that this building could be given the title of being a 'museum', and yet Christians and extremists cannot seem to find any common ground.
 Our time is likely not unlike the wars that this building has seen in its time.
 Maybe one day, our time can be looked at with both sadness and enlightenment on the human condition of this war on extremism, we can only hope.